-This metric assesses the cost per unit of operating properties in management.
+This metric assesses the cost per unit of operating properties under management.
 The Company's headline cost per unit benchmarks well to industry peers as a result of the portfolio being predominantly made up of new build housing.
-It is anticipated that the Company will have costs lower than the sector median for a number of years to come due to this feature of its portfolio.
-2021 cost per unit was behind target due to the transfer out of a quarter of the units of the Company at the end of the year, but nevertheless it remained under the average costs for the sector.
+It had been anticipated that the Company will have costs lower than the sector median for a number of years to come due to this feature of its portfolio.
+The 2022 headline cost per unit was in line with target but marginally above the sector median due to the Company having incurred higher management fees which are calculated as a percentage of the unit net asset value.
+Net asset values were higher than expected as a result of the Company having had a lower level of gearing (refer to metric 3).
+Headline costs are further inflated by a quarter of units under management having been transferred out at the end of the year.
+It should be noted that the headline cost per unit would have been £3,420 if units had not been transferred out at the end of the year - significantly below the sector median.

-Metric 6a&b - Operating Margin 6a: 2021: 41%; Target: 68% 6b: 2021: 53%; Target: 68%
+Metric 6a&b - Operating Margin 6a: 2022: 28%; Target: 65% 6b: 2022: 36%; Target: 65%

 This metric demonstrates the profitability of the operating assets.
-Metric 6a represents the operating margin on social housing only and 6b takes in to account all operating surplus for the year (excluding revaluation gains/losses).
+Metric 6a represents the operating margin on social housing only and 6b takes into account all operating surplus for the year (excluding revaluation gains/losses).
 Grant income has been excluded from both metrics.
 Any gain/loss on Investment Property revaluation is excluded from both metrics.
-The operating margin on both metrics is below the target of 68.0% as a result of less homes handing over into the portfolio than originally targeted.
-This was the result of delays in the practical completion of homes under construction which resulted in lower revenue receipts than targeted.
+The operating margin on both metrics is below the target of 65.0% largely as a result of higher management fees being incurred.